Quicr/quicr-protocol-spec/protocol.md

 The Start Point message indicates the begin of message to be sent for the media.
 They correspond to Group ID and Object ID of the first object that will be sent for the media.
-It may be sent by the server that received a SUBSCRIBE message, or by the client that sent a PUBLISH_INTENT message.
+It may be sent by the server that received a `quicr_subscribe_message`, or by the client that sent a `quicr_publish_intent_message`.
 This message is optional: by default, media streams start with Group ID and Object ID set to 0.